Osamadahnoun/Ozzy-Inn/README.md

 ## Description

 This project is the first in a six part series I've created to really master my UI development skills.
-For this project, I will build a beautiful website for a hotel named Ozzy Inn.
+For this project, I've built a beautiful website for a hotel named Ozzy Inn.

 ## Deployed Application